-- Plugins and Integrations – Allows you to connect your project instantly to other streaming platforms like Amazon Music, Spotify, etc. Plus, it offers a wide range of plugins to ensure complete flexibility in audio production.
+- Plugins and Integrations – This allows you to connect your project instantly to other streaming platforms like Amazon Music, Spotify, etc. Plus, it offers a wide range of plugins to ensure complete flexibility in audio production.

 - UVI Falcon – This feature offers you instrument samples with around 1,000 present clips and a 2.6 GB collection of synthesizers.